sean-johnston/msbasic/README.md

 ### SAVE "filename"

 Save a file to the SD card.
 To overwrite the file, put an '@' at the beginning of the file name.
+Subdirectories can be used when saving, by using the '/' character.
+The directory will be created if it does not exist.

 ### LOAD "filename"

 Loads a file from the SD card.
 If it does not exist, a "FILE NOT FOUND" error will be displayed.
+Subdirectories can be used when saving, by using the '/' character.

 ### CAT

 Displays the files from the SD card.
+Subdirectories can be used when saving, by using the '/' character.

 ### DEL "filename"

-Delete the file from the SD card
+Delete the file from the SD card.
+Subdirectories can be used when saving, by using the '/' character.

 ### EDIT line-number